VaishnaviR5/ACADEMOR/README.md

 # ACADEMOR_Data Science Internship

-(Feb-March 2024)
-During my data science internship with ACADEMOR, I successfully completed one minor project and one major project.
+During my data science internship with ACADEMOR (Feb-March 2024), I successfully completed one minor project and one major project.
 Below are the details of the tasks and methodologies involved:

 ## Minor Project: Python Game Development